spraxis/sid/README.md

-# SID: Console Tools for Magento 2
+# SID: Console tools for Magento 2

+## New v.0.0.2

+- Added clean:all (bin/magento c:a)
+- Added link to the PDP on the Admin's product page

 ## Installation